 Balance the party

 If you want to be an effective team, then try to cover most bases.
 Your party’s size plays a huge roll in this.
-Small party’s need to make sure that each player covers multiple types, possibly by Multiclassing (How to Multiclass).
+Small party’s need to make sure that each player covers multiple types, possibly by Multiclassing (How to Multiclass) or mixing different Schools of Magic.
 Larger groups meanwhile have more freedom to allow specialised PC’s that are only good at one aspect, knowing that the other players are covering the rest.
 No matter the groups size, make sure you discuss your build plans during a session zero to ensure there will be more than 5 sessions.

 Do you want to play a pre-written PC?
 Try-out this Rogue Thief Scout (Fabian Miri Lockheart), this Monk/Cleric Support/Tank (Luxian Ombraleaf) this Tiefling Bard Face/Support (Diabelle Ares) or this Ranged Ranger (Aela Clearbranch).